-One day a Nord man and a South Pole woman meet and promptly decide to marry, as they believe to be soulmates.
-However, they soon realise that they can’t come within two-foot radius of each other because of a peculiar magnetic repulsion.
-That surprises even the wise man of the South Pole, since according to the laws of physics they should attract each other, being from opposing poles.
+One day a Nord man and a South Pole woman meet and promptly decide to marry, as they believe themselves to be soulmates.
+However, they soon realise that they can’t get within two-foot radius of each other, because of a peculiar magnetic repulsion.
+That surprises even the wise man of the South Pole, since according to the laws of physics they should attract each other, being from opposite poles.
 They end up marrying nevertheless and spend part of their days telling stories to each other.

 Throughout the graphic novel, we are told how the Nord man managed to get to the South Pole and why he decided to embark on that journey, as well as discover some of the people who inhabit Early Earth and their traditional tales.
 It all started when the three sisters of Summer Island found a baby boy on the bank of a river and some magic was added to the mix.

 One of the most interesting aspects of this graphic novel is the connection we can establish with the real world.
 Some of the myths and religious tales of particular regions of Early Earth were inspired by our own, such as the Noah’s Ark and the Babel Tower.
 There is also a resemblance between the real history of humanity and what one God expects to happen in Early Earth: